Theophilus Clements1

 F, #236694, d.
 January 1786

 Hannah Clements was the daughter of Rt.
 Hon.
-Nathaniel Clements and Hannah Gore.1 She married George Leslie Montgomery in 1752.1 She died in January 1786.1
+Nathaniel Clements and Hannah Gore.1 She married George Leslie-Montgomery in 1752.1 She died in January 1786.1

-From 1752, her married name became Montgomery.1
+From 1752, her married name became Leslie-Montgomery.

 Citations